ChrisDuffley/stationPlaylist/addoninternals.md

 Once you invoke SPL Assistant layer (a beep will be heard), you can perform one of the following operations:

 * Status announcements (automation, microphone, etc.).
-* Tools (library scan, track time analysis, obtaining playlist snapshots and transcripts and so on).
+* Tools (library scan, track time analysis, obtaining playlist snapshots and transcripts and so on, the latter three grouped under "playlist analyzer").
 * Configuration (switching broadcast profiles).
 * Ask for help (opening SPL Assistant help document or the online user guide).
 * Until 18.12, checking for add-on updates (manually).